rcemper/AoC2021-rcc/README.md

 (still pre-release)!
 I just felt it as a sacrilege to ignore this excellent **NEW** opportunity and
 stay with the old sermon that I had used for decades.
 **Advent** means time of waiting and preparing for something important to come.  ![](https://raw.githubusercontent.com/rcemper/ZPretty/master/1star.png)
-So to me, it meant **Advent of Embedded Python Code** that finally showed up.
+So to me, it meant **Advent of Embedded Python Code** that finally showed up in time.
 ALL class methods of 25 exercises + Utility are exclusively written using Embedded Python.
 And I'm proud that it ranked as **#3 completed** by registered members of the Developer Community.